scribe-security/docs/docs/integrating-scribe/ci-integrations/github/github-actions/action-slsa.md

 <details>
   <summary> Save as artifact (SLSA) </summary>

-Using action `OUTPUT_PATH` output argument you can access the generated SLSA and store it as an artifact.
+Using GitHub's built-in action output argument `OUTPUT_PATH` you can access the generated SLSA and store it as an artifact.

 > Use action `output-file: <my_custom_path>` input argument to set a custom output path.